VisitInteractive Brokers

 No broker is perfect for everyone.
 Here are our top alternatives depending on what matters most to you:

-- Lightyear: Low-cost global investing with a clean interface.
-A solid middle ground for European investors who want more market access than Trading 212 but less complexity than IBKR.
+• Lightyear: Low-cost international investing with a clean interface.
+A solid middle ground for UK and European investors who want less complexity than IBKR.
+Capital at risk.

-- Freedom24: A European broker with access to 15 global exchanges, a generous welcome bonus, and an accessible bond marketplace.
-Best for investors who want broader market access than mobile-first apps without IBKR's complexity.
+• Freedom24: A European broker with broader market access than many mobile-first apps and a more accessible bond marketplace.
+It can be useful for investors who want something between simple investing apps and IBKR's complexity.
 Read our Freedom24 vs Interactive Brokers comparison for a full breakdown.

 Not sure which broker fits your needs?
 Try our BrokerMatch tool for a personalized recommendation.